Matir/wrongbaud.github.io/_posts/2019-11-25-MK-Teardown.md

 #### Dumping the Flash using the MCP23017

-Alright, so now that we have our MCP chips wired up to the flash chip as shown in the diagram, what's next?
-All we need to do is following the timing diagram above and perform the following:
+Alright, so now that we have our MCP23017 chips wired up to the flash chip as shown in the diagram, what's next?
+All we need to do is follow the timing diagram above and perform the following:

 1. Pull CE Low
-2. Write our address value out over I2C
+2. Write our address value out over I2C, using our two MCP23017 chips at I2C addresses 0x20,0x21
 3. Pull OE Low
-4. Read the result in using I2C
+4. Read the result in using I2C using the third MCP23017 chip at I2C address 0x22

 The following ESP32 function will do just this for us: